AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 > File Name: StateAgent_Table.csv

 The file has the following format
-* Line 1: Start State of the State Machine [Should contain only one State name.
+* Line 1: "Start State" of the State Machine [Should contain only one State name.
 Eg: Q1]
-* Line 2: Acceptance States of the State Machine in CSV format [The states should be present in Line 3 of the file.
+* Line 2: "Acceptance States" of the State Machine in CSV format [The states should be present in Line 3 of the file.
 Eg: Q2,Q3]
-* Line 3: Set of States in CSV format [Eg: Q1,Q1,Q3,Q4]
+* Line 3: Set of "States" in CSV format [Eg: Q1,Q1,Q3,Q4]
-* Line 4: Set of Alphabets in CSV format [Eg: a1,a2,a3]
+* Line 4: Set of "Alphabets" in CSV format [Eg: a1,a2,a3]
-* Line 5 - EOF: Contains the transitions result (Ac,Q) in tabulated format.
+* Line 5 - EOF: Contains the "transition results" (Ac,Q) in tabulated format.
 Action and State should be separated by a ",".
 Transitions should be separated by a ";".
 [Eg: Ac1,Q1; Ac2,Q2; Ac3,Q3; ...]
-> Line 5 to EOF contains a table format for the transitions where each line corresponds to the specific index of the State defined in Line 3 and columns (";" separated in each line) corresponds to the specific index of alphabet defined in Line 4
+> Line 5 to EOF contains a table format for the transitions where each line corresponds to the specific index of the State defined in Line 3 and columns (";" separated in each line) corresponds to the specific index of alphabet defined in Line 4.
+> The agent takes the State (Row) and Environment (Col) to perform the action the curresponding cell.

 ### How to Edit State Machine Config File:
 Points to remember during editing the file: